·

 UAE health authorities encourage breastfeeding, however you will rarely see a woman breastfeeding in public.
 I have never seen one, even a non-Muslim woman.

 If you are not in a mall and need to feed, I have heard that you can sit in the female prayer room at a mosque.
-Women that have experienced this report that they have felt very welcomed, if they have even seen anyone in there.
-I assume that you would need to have arms and legs covered and wear a headscarf to access the prayer room.
+Women report that they have felt very welcomed if they have even seen anyone in there.
+I assume that you would need to have your arms and legs covered and wear a headscarf to access the prayer room.

 If you are in Dubai and try this, please let us know!

-As a parent, this is one things you must know before visiting Dubai with kids.
+As a parent, this is one of the things you must know before visiting Dubai with kids.
 It is also one area that most parents will find most difficult to deal with.

 In 2017, the UAE introduced the “holistic seat belt law” (Ministerial Resolution No. 178 of 2017) requiring all backseat passengers to wear a seatbelt – one person per seat belt.
 Children below the age of 10 and under 145 cm must sit in the back of the car.
 The law also demands that children under the age of four have proper child restraints, including child safety seats.